 On the 17th of January 1900 The Saigon Opera House held its very first event right in the heart of the city.
-It was buit in 1898 by Eugene Ferret, a French architect who implemented the “flamboyant” style of the French Third Republic.
-Built in parallel structure, the Opera House is located on the city’s center axis.
+It was built in 1898 by Eugene Ferret, a French architect who implemented the “flamboyant” style of the French Third Republic.
+Built-in parallel structure, the Opera House is located on the city’s center axis.
 Today, it connects the metro station and roundabout in front of Ben Thanh Market.

 When it came to size Eugene Ferret didn’t hold back when he designed the Saigon Opera House to be 3,200,000 square meters in total areas.
 And 121 years later shows are still being performed.
 It seats 468 people and was set to be two meters higher than the street level.
 Eugene also added two layers of doors in order to prevent traffic coming from outside.

 Regarding shows held today, the A O Show is one of the most popular performances in town.
 The theme of the A O Show plays on the contrast between the wide gap between living in the countryside and big city’s like Saigon and Hanoi.
 There is bamboo cirque accompanied by dance and folk instruments.